-ASTR-, PTYS-450/550 - Fall 2023 The Origin of the Solar System and Other Planetary Systems This class is scheduled to be taught in the in-person modality.
+ASTR-, PTYS-450/550 - Spring 2025 The Origin of the Solar System and Other Planetary Systems

-Meeting time: Tuesday & Thursday 9-10.15am

-Location for in-person classes: Space Sciences 312

-Instructor: Dr. Ilaria Pascucci (ilariapascucci.com)

-Office hour: Tue 3-4pm (by appointment)
+This class is scheduled to be taught in the in-person modality.
+Meeting time: Tuesday & Thursday 11am-12.15pm Location for in-person classes: Space Sciences 312 Instructor: Dr. Ilaria Pascucci (ilariapascucci.com) Office hour: Tue 3-4pm (by appointment)

 Course Description

 This course will review the physical processes related to the formation and evolution of the protosolar nebula and of protoplanetary disks.
 In doing that, we will discuss the main stages of planet formation and how different disk conditions impact planetary architectures and planet properties.
 We will confront theoretical models of disk evolution and planet formation with observations of circumstellar disks, exoplanets, and the planets and minor bodies in our Solar System.

 Course Objectives and Topics:

 Upon completion of this course, students will know which physical processes shape planetary systems, understand observations of disks and exoplanets, and be able to place the Solar System into context.
-Topics covered in class include: - The Solar System vs Discovered Planetary Systems: similarities and differences between the planets in our Solar System and exoplanets - The Solar Nebula Theory: collapse of rotating clouds, the angular momentum problem, viscously accreting disks, irradiated disks, theoretical vs observed disk properties - Disk Evolution and Disk Dispersal Mechanisms: viscous evolution, internal and external photoevaporation, disk and stellar winds, planet formation, theoretical vs observed evolutionary pathways - Condensation and Growth of Solids: predicted and observed timescales for grain growth in the solar nebula and in protoplanetary disks, dust settling, radial drift of solids and the meter-size barrier to form planetesimals - Main Planet Formation Scenarios: core accretion, disk gravitational instability and pebble accretion, observations testing these scenarios - Planet Migration in Gaseous Disks: type I and II migration and their role in interpreting the properties of giant planets, Neptunes, and super-Earths Planetary Systems vs Stellar Masses: stellar-mass-dependent disk properties imprinted in planetary architectures and planet properties.
-Discussion on the potential of forming terrestrial planets in the habitable zone of A- down to M-dwarf stars Expected Learning Outcomes.
+Topics covered in class include:

+- The Solar System vs Discovered Planetary Systems: similarities and differences between the planets in our Solar System and exoplanets

+- The Solar Nebula Theory: collapse of rotating clouds, the angular momentum problem, viscously accreting disks, irradiated disks, theoretical vs observed disk properties

+Disk Evolution and Disk Dispersal Mechanisms: viscous evolution, internal and external photoevaporation, disk and stellar winds, planet formation, theoretical vs observed evolutionary pathways

+Condensation and Growth of Solids: predicted and observed timescales for grain growth in the solar nebula and in protoplanetary disks, dust settling, radial drift of solids and the meter-size barrier to form planetesimals

+Main Planet Formation Scenarios: core accretion, disk gravitational instability and pebble accretion, observations testing these scenarios Planetary Systems vs Stellar Masses: stellar-mass-dependent disk properties imprinted in planetary architectures and planet properties.
+Discussion on the potential of forming terrestrial planets in the habitable zone of A- down to M-dwarf stars

+Expected Learning Outcomes.
 All students will be able to:

 - 1. Summarize the key physical processes involved in the formation of rocky and gaseous planets - 2.
 Use those key physical processes to explain the observations of disks and exoplanets - 3.
-Place the planets in our Solar System in the context of extrasolar planets Graduate students will be also able to:
+Place the planets in our Solar System in the context of extrasolar planets

+Graduate students will be also able to: